-As of December 31, 2021, we had 57 full-time employees and two part-time employees.
-Substantially all of our employees are in Cambridge, Massachusetts.
+As of December 31, 2022, we had 51 full-time employees and one part-time employee.
+Substantially all of our employees are in Boston, Massachusetts.
 None of our employees are represented by a labor union or covered by a collective bargaining agreement, and we believe our relationship with our employees is good.
 Additionally, we utilize independent contractors and other third parties to assist with various aspects of our drug and product development.

 We recognize the value of our employees and are committed to being a workplace that encourages respect, collaboration, communication, transparency, and integrity.
 We seek to hire employees with diverse backgrounds and perspectives.
 Our success starts and ends with having the best talent, and as a result, we are focused on attracting, developing and retaining our employees.
 We offer employees a competitive and comprehensive benefits package.
+The principal purposes of our incentive plans are to attract, retain and motivate selected employees, consultants, advisors and directors through the granting of stock-based compensation awards and cash-based performance bonus awards, as applicable.
 We support employees attending industry conferences and obtaining professional licenses.
 We use a variety of human capital measures in managing our business, including: workforce demographics; inclusion and diversity; and employee health and safety.

 We are committed to the health and safety of our employees.
-During 2020 and 2021, as a result of COVID-19 pandemic, we implemented additional safety protocols intended to help minimize the risk of virus transmission to our employees, including the establishment of remote working standards, pausing all non-essential travel worldwide for our employees, and limiting employee attendance at industry events and in-person work-related meetings, to the extent those events and meetings are continuing.
-Many of these protocols remained in place during 2021.
+Beginning in March 2020, in response to the COVID-19 pandemic, we implemented additional safety protocols intended to help minimize the risk of virus transmission to our employees, including the establishment of remote working standards, pausing all non-essential travel worldwide for our employees, and limiting employee attendance at industry events and in-person work-related meetings along with measures designed to protect the health of all those entering our office.